-More information on these changes is disclosed in Notes 10 and 11.
 More information on financial risks to which the Central Bank has been exposed in foreign currency reserves management is disclosed in Note 6.

 As at reporting dates, the Central Bank's adequate capitalisation level has ensured implementation of its functions prescribed by the Law on Central Bank.
 For more information see Note 33.